The call normally goes like this…

-At this point in time, not one bittorrent case has gone to trial.
+Before, not one bittorrent case has gone to trial.
 That is absolutely true.

-However, Judge Bayelson has set a bellwether trial here in Philadelphia to test the evidence.
+However, Judge Bayelson set a bellwether trial here in Philadelphia to test the evidence.
 In addition, the plaintiffs have started to name individual defendants whose identities were obtained in other mass actions dismissed without prejudice on procedural grounds.
 I suspect the plaintiffs will take some of these individually named defendants to trial.

 My guess is you will see a lot of these cases go to trial next year.